-By the end of 2021, the number of online purchasers is expected to exceed 2.1 billion USD, demonstrating the success of eCommerce websites that have expanded at a breakneck pace over the last several years.
+By the end of 2025 the global ecommerce market size is expected to reach $7.4 Trillion, demonstrating the success of eCommerce websites that have expanded at a breakneck pace over the last several years.
 And because of this popularity, eCommerce website testing has evolved significantly, becoming much more complex to satisfy increasing needs and closely align with developing market developments.

 Table of Contents